 began to assert itself, we revisited one of the possible benefits of

 the rear entranceway for cars.
 It is a great way to put the garage

 The front of the house should be where we have porches and sidewalks, and where we socialize.
 When we put mammoth garages in the front of our homes, protruding even further toward the street than our front door (resulting in what is sometimes called snout houses), it is equal to crossing our arms when we meet someone.

 It is as if we say, "We don't want to interact with you.
 Our car is more important than our neighbor.
 We're going to try to get inside our house without even seeing our neighbors."

-Of course, other benefits include a reasonable place to stash your trash, out of

-the view of the public.
-And an alternative circulation method.
+Of course, other benefits include providing a reasonable place to stash your trash, out of the view of the public, and providing an alternative entrance to garages.

 Now we're seeing a welcome flurry of activity beautifying alleys.
 Cities large and small, as well as neighborhood groups, stage cleanups, including removing wayward trash, unwanted weeds gone wild, and graffiti.

 Sometimes flowers are planted, the dumpsters are lined up more neatly (until the garbage truck's lifting device plants them at a jaunty angle again), and fences are repaired or painted.